vaugerbird/sstv-backpack/README.md

 ## Project Description
 ### Turn your HT into a point-and-shoot camera!
-This project relies on using an ESP32 connected to a handheld transceiver to send SSTV images.
+This project relies on using an ESP32 connected to a handheld transceiver to send SSTV (Slow Scan TeleVision) images.
 Any combination of HT and ESP32-CAM can send a picture, but the hardware in this repository is specifically designed to work!

 To decode the images, another radio must be used and connected to any device that can run a decoder program.
 I personally use MMSSTV on my PC with a USB soundcard, or my phone running Robot36 and listening to the radio with the microphone.